This article was last updated April 27, 2021.

-- According to a few studies (here, here, and here), there are many different LH surge patterns: 42-48% of cycles have a short LH surge before ovulation; 33-44% of cycles have two LH surges (an initial big rise, small drop, then a second rise in LH); and 11-15% of cycles have a "plateau" pattern (when LH levels remain high after an initial surge).
+- According to a few studies (here, here, and here), there are many different LH surge patterns: 42%-48% of cycles have a short LH surge before ovulation; 33%-44% of cycles have two LH surges (an initial big rise, small drop, then a second rise in LH); and 11%-15% of cycles have a "plateau" pattern (when levels of LH remain high after an initial surge).

 What is a "normal" LH level on different days of the cycle?

-The fact that many manufacturers use a single threshold for all uterus owners might lead you to think that there are thresholds that predict ovulation for everyone, and/or that there is a well-defined, narrow window of what “normal” LH looks like before ovulation and across different cycle days.
+The fact that many manufacturers of ovulation test kits use a single threshold for all uterus owners might lead you to think that there are thresholds that predict ovulation for everyone, and/or that there is a well-defined, narrow window of what “normal” LH looks like before ovulation and across different cycle days.

-According to one of the largest studies that analyzed LH daily and used ultrasound to confirm the timing of ovulation, there is quite the range in what LH values we can expect across different cycle days, and this range is the largest on the day before ovulation.
+- According to one of the largest studies that analyzed LH daily and used ultrasound to confirm the timing of ovulation, there is quite the range in what LH values we can expect across different cycle days, and this range is the largest 24 hours before ovulation.